icatproject/icatproject.github.io/content/collaboration/communication/monthly-meetings/2019-meetings/meeting-125-28th-march-2019.md

 Silvia – Is it possible to change permissions in main storage area so users can access?

-SP – Globus has it’s own user, don’t know how this will work with permissions, but hard link might work
+SP – Globus has its own user, don’t know how this will work with permissions, but hard link might work

 RK – hard link will only work if both areas are on same file system